ten-protocol/go-ten/design/fast_finality.md

 enclave has been up.
 This creates a history of when each sequencer enclave was restarted. `x` can be arbitrarily high, since you can work backwards from this proof and the previous proof to check the enclave has been up the entire time.

-An alternative model is for each sequencer enclave to post a restart proof to the L1 whenever it starts, and wait for that proof to be included in the L1 before producing light batches and rollups (thus forcing the proof to be posted on each restart).
+An alternative model is for each sequencer enclave to post a restart proof to the L1 or light-batch chain whenever it starts, and wait for that proof to be included in the chain before continuing execution (thus forcing the proof to be posted on each restart).

 This history can be queried via RPC from validators.